Champa: Relations with the Khmer, Viet, and the Philippine islands c. 1000–1471

-Afterwards, during the 1000s, Rajah Kiling, the Hindu king of the Philippine Rajahnate of Butuan instigated a commercial rivalry with the Champa Civilization by requesting diplomatic equality in court protocol towards his Rajahnate, from the Chinese Empire, which was later denied by the Chinese Imperial court, mainly because of favoritism for the Champa civilization.
-However, the future Rajah of Butuan, Sri Bata Shaja later succeeded in attaining diplomatic equality with Champa by sending the flamboyant ambassador Likanhsieh.
-Likanhsieh shocked the Emperor Zhenzong by presenting a memorial engraved on a golden tablet, some white dragon (Bailong 白龍) camphor, Moluccan cloves, and a South Sea slave at the eve of an important ceremonial state sacrifice.

-The Champa civilization and what would later be the Sultanate of Sulu which was still Hindu at that time and known as Lupah Sug, which is also in the Philippines, engaged in commerce with each other which resulted in merchant Chams settling in Sulu from the 10th-13th centuries, establishing trading centers.
+Champa and what would later be the Sultanate of Sulu in the Sulu archipelago of the southern Philippines, still Hindu at that time and known as Lupah Sug, traded with each other which resulted in merchant Chams settling in Sulu from the 10th-13th centuries, establishing trading centres.
 There they were called Orang Dampuan and, due to their wealth, many of them were killed by native Sulu Buranuns.
 The Buranun were then subjected to retaliatory killings by the Orang Dampuan.
 Harmonious commerce between Sulu and the Orang Dampuan was later restored.
-The Yakans were descendants of the Taguima-based Orang Dampuan who came to Sulu from Champa.
+The Yakan are descendants of the Taguima-based Orang Dampuan who came to Sulu from Champa.

+In the early 11th century, Rajah Kiling of Butuan in northeastern Mindanao instigated a commercial rivalry with Champa by requesting diplomatic equality with them to the Song court, but was denied over favouritism for the latter.
+However, the successive Rajah Sri Bata Shaja succeeded by sending the flamboyant ambassador Likanhsieh, who shocked the Emperor Zhenzong by presenting a memorial engraved on a golden tablet, some white dragon (bailong 白龍) camphor, Moluccan cloves, and a South Sea slave at the eve of an important ceremonial state sacrifice.

+The Po Sah Inu (Ina) towers in Phan Thiết, built in the 7th or 8th century and associated with Po Sah Ina.
+She is the subject of various incompatible legends and myths, one making her the daughter of Shiva and the goddess Po Nagar.